Timur1232/odin-ini-config/README.md

 ```

 > [!NOTE]
-> Be careful with names, as it will skip all unrecognized names and fields that not presented inside ini file without logging by default (see test_logging in tests.odin).
+> Be careful with names, as it by default will skip all unrecognized names and fields that not presented inside ini file without logging (see test_logging in [tests.odin](./tests.odin)).
 >
-> To turn on logging not presented sections and options, set `-define:"INI_LOG_NOT_PRESENTED"`.
+> To turn on logging not presented sections and options, set `-define:INI_LOG_NOT_PRESENTED=true`.
-> To turn on logging unrecognized sections and options, set `-define:"INI_LOG_UNRECOGNIZED"`.
+> To turn on logging unrecognized sections and options, set `-define:INI_LOG_UNRECOGNIZED=true`.

 ## Todo